Content Formatting Plugins That Will Surprise & Delight YouDecember 6, 2015 August 26, 2019 /

 See the difference?

-It’s kind of hard to believe that something as simple as adding a little color, tweet box and changing a font size can make such a difference, but they can.
+It’s kind of hard to believe that something as simple as adding a little color, tweet box and changing font size can make such a difference, but they can.

 The image above of the few changes I’ve made is pretty much the process I use while I’m writing.
-Writing my post in the WordPress Editor makes it much easier for me to ‘see’ the flow of the content.
+Writing my post in the WordPress editor makes it much easier for me to ‘see’ the flow of the content.
 My suggestion to you is to find what flow works best for YOU.
-We all have different styles and I con’t believe there is ever a one-size-fits-all with creativity.
+We all have different styles and I don’t believe there is ever a one-size-fits-all with creativity.
 I think there are tips and methods we can each use and implement, then tweak so they work for us.